 |Walking tours in Bristol and Bath and panoramic coach tours in Bristol and Bath.|

-In addition and with regard to Bristol, I also provide 2 hour walks under the title of 'The Slave Trade' from Bristol's Tourist Information Centre every Sunday at 12 noon from the beginning of March to the end of November.
+In addition and with regard to Bristol, I also provide 2.5 hour walks under the title of 'The Bristol Slave Trade' every Sunday at 12 noon from Sunday 10 April to Sunday 30 October 2022.

 Regional tours within 30 mile radius of Bristol and Bath, including coach tours around Bristol and Bath.